wp-media/rocket-lazy-load/readme.txt

 Some plugins are not compatible without lazy loading.
 Please open a support thread, and we will see how we can solve the issue by excluding lazy loading for this plugin.

 == Changelog ==
+= 1.4.9 =
+* Enhancement: Update lazyload script to the latest available version
+* Enhancement: Use lazy-sizes to prevent W3C validation error when sizes is defined but srcset is not
+* Enhancement: Parse images or iframes only if the element is selected to be lazyloaded in the options
+* Fix: Prevent warning for lazyload+v in Google Search Console
+* Fix: Prevent PHP Notice with WooCommerce for product images

 = 1.4.8 =
 * Notice: Minimum WordPress version required is now 4.7
 * Enhancement: Update lazyload script version